-- To provide students with a relatively detailed understanding of some of the major theoretical perspectives and recent development of Institutional, Organizational & Social System regarding disaster management, - To illustrate how these perspectives are tested,

-- To develop an ability to critique, improve upon, and/or extend the execution of an organizational and institutional research program in disaster science and management, and - To present and discuss research ideas.
+To provide students with a relatively detailed understanding of some of the major theoretical perspectives and recent development of Institutional, Organizational & Social System regarding disaster management.
+To illustrate how these perspectives are tested.
+To develop an ability to critique, improve upon, and/or extend the execution of an organizational and institutional research program in disaster science and climate resilience, and to present and discuss research ideas.